-Ontario Masters in Curriculum and Instruction Programs
+Masters in Curriculum & Instruction Programs in Ontario

 Masters in Curriculum and Instruction programs focus on two main things, the development and delivery of instructional materials.
 Some programs also highlight teacher education.
 Students study current trends and methods of educating.
 They also learn to use educational research to improve their teaching practice and use new methods of classroom management.